Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Comparison

-The second issue, which applies to all three ring isolator designs, is that achieving an \textit{ideal} sinusoidal traveling wave modulation, as defined in (\ref{eq:eps_ring_indirect}), is difficult using electro-optic modulation.
+The second issue, which applies to all three ring isolator designs, is that achieving an \textit{ideal} sinusoidal traveling wave modulation, as defined in (\ref{eq:eps_ring_indirect}), is difficult using electro-optic modulation because the angular momentum of the modulation must be very large.
 Here we will briefly discuss the effect that ``discretizing'' the traveling wave modulation has on the $Q\Delta{\varepsilon}/\varepsilon$ figure of merit.
 Discretization of the momentum means that $N$ regions of standing-wave modulation with discrete relative phases are used to approximate the traveling wave modulation.
 This approach has been theoretically proposed for all three ring isolator designs \cite{yu_complete_2009, sounas_angularmomentumbiased_2014, shi_nonreciprocal_2018} and has also been used for the experimental implementation of a waveguide-based photonic transition isolator in \cite{lira_electrically_2012}.
 From the Fourier analysis presented in \cite{sounas_angularmomentumbiased_2014}, the effect of modulation discretization is to distribute the modulation over many spatial frequency components.
-However, the modulation defined by (\ref{eq:eps_ring_indirect}) indicates that only a single spatial frequency component of the modulation, with wavevector of $q$, can contribute to the nonreciprocal coupling between the ring modes.
+However, the modulation defined by (\ref{eq:eps_ring_indirect}) indicates that only a single spatial frequency component of the modulation, with wave vector of $q$, can contribute to the nonreciprocal coupling between the ring modes.
 Therefore, modulation discretization reduces the effective modulation strength of the device, with an efficiency given by

 where $\Delta{M}$ is the difference between the angular momentum of the coupled optical modes \cite{sounas_angularmomentumbiased_2014}.